-For a student to attend District OR-1 Public Schools as an option enrollment student, the student's parent or legal guardian must submit an application to the Board of Education of the District OR-1 Public School District between September 1 and March 15 for enrollment during the following and subsequent school years (the "application period").
+For a student to attend District OR-1 Public Schools as an option enrollment student, the student's parent or legal guardian must submit an application to the Board of Education of the District OR-1 Public Schools between September 1 and March 15 for enrollment during the following and subsequent school years (the "application period").

-Upon receipt of an application, the Superintendent or the Superintendent's designee shall provide the resident school district with the name of the applicant on or before April 1 or, in the case of an application submitted after March 15, within sixty days after submission.
+Upon receipt of an application, the Superintendent or the Superintendent's designee shall provide the resident school district or, if the student attends a different district as an option student, the option district with the name of the applicant on or before April 1 or, in the case of an application submitted after March 15, within sixty days after submission.

-Provisions for Waiver of Application Deadline (Choose one or modify as desired):
+Provisions for Waiver of Application Deadline